lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ### Angle bending

 When three atoms are connected by two consecutive covalent bonds, the angle between these bonds can change, causing the atoms to deviate from a linear configuration.
 Angle bending interactions describe the energy associated with such deformations and are often modeled using harmonic potentials, where the energy increases quadratically with the deviation of the angle from its equilibrium value.
-At first approximation, the reference (equilibrium) value is given by the type of orbital hybridisation due to the bonds (*e.g.* $180^\circ$ for *sp*, $120^\circ$ for *sp^2* and $109.47^\circ$ for *sp^3*).
+At first approximation, the reference (equilibrium) value is given by the type of orbital hybridisation due to the bonds (*e.g.* $180^\circ$ for sp, $120^\circ$ for sp$^2$ and $109.47^\circ$ for sp$^3$).
 However, the orbitals are often deformed, and real values differ from ideal ones.
 For instance, in propane the $C-C-C$ and $H-C-H$ bond angles are $\approx 112.5^\circ$, and $\approx 107.5^\circ$, respectively.

 The most common potentials used have a harmonic form involving either angles or cosines: